MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicy.md

     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType

-BODYPARAMETER <IMicrosoftGraphDeviceCompliancePolicy>: This is the base class for Compliance policy.
+BODYPARAMETER <IMicrosoftGraphDeviceCompliancePolicy1>: This is the base class for Compliance policy.
 Compliance policies are platform specific and individual per-platform compliance policies inherit from here.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphDeviceCompliancePolicyAssignment[]>]`: The collection of assignments for this compliance policy.
+  - `[Assignments <IMicrosoftGraphDeviceCompliancePolicyAssignment1[]>]`: The collection of assignments for this compliance policy.
     - `[Id <String>]`: Read-only.
     - `[Source <String>]`: deviceAndAppManagementAssignmentSource
     - `[SourceId <String>]`: The identifier of the source of the assignment.